asche910/flynet/README.md

 ```
 client -M socks5 -L 1080
 ```
-This means that the socks5 proxy is enabled at the port 1080 of the machine, and then Chrome can work well with Switchy Omega.
+This means that the socks5 proxy is enabled on the port 1080 of the machine, and then Chrome can work well with **Switchy Omega**.

 ### C/S mode of Socks5 proxy by TCP

 The previous one is the socks5 agent on the local, this one is the socks5 proxy that the client and the server cooperate with each other, and the middle is transmitted by the **TCP** protocol.
 By using this mode, you can bypass the **GFW** easily.
-The method of use is as follows:
+The usage is as follows:

 **Server**
 ```